220 volt baseboard heater efficiency

 Answer from Green Energy Efficient Homes

-Watts can be used to measure both the capacity of an electric heater (amount consumed at any given time - for example, a 1500 watt heater) or its electricity consumption (amount consumed over a time period, for example 1.5 kilowatt hours for a 1500 watt heater running at full blast for an hour).
+Watts can be used to measure both the capacity of an electric heater (amount consumed at any given time – for example, a 1500 watt heater) or its electricity consumption (amount consumed over a time period, for example 1.5 kilowatt hours for a 1500 watt heater running at full blast for an hour).
 110 volt circuits are usually wired for 20 amps (sometimes 15 in older houses).
 Since Watts = amps x volts, a 15 amp circuit x 110 volts can handle a 1650 watt load, so a 1500 watt heater can safely be plugged into such an outlet.
 Compare this to a typical 220 volt circuit installed for baseboard heaters.
-Even if wired at 20 amps such a circuit could actually handle 20 amps x 220 volts or 4400 watts of power; more often the circuits for a 220 volt baseboard heater are wired at 30 or 40 amps, which means they can handle significantly higher power output.
+Even if wired at 20 amps (which should never be done in practice) such a circuit could actually handle 20 amps x 220 volts or 4400 watts of power; but the circuits for a 220 volt baseboard heater are typically wired at 30 to 50 amps, which means they can handle significantly higher power output.
 This is why you can get a lot more heat out of a 220 volt baseboard heater.

 Your husband is mistaken if he thinks that a 220 volt baseboard heater of a given wattage is more efficient than a 110 volt heater of the same wattage just because it draws a lower amperage.
 If they have the same wattage they produce the same heat output for the same electrical input.